GabeEss/Calculator/README.md

 '.' : decimal

 Decimals round to six places once the number of decimal places is over 6.
+This won't occur for really big numbers.

 Note: If you want to change a result, click on an operator first and then you can change it to neg/pos or delete digits.